An Angry Crowd in Lystra

 • Discuss things that “most” people do and talk about the dangers of following the crowd.
 God and you together are stronger than any group of people.

-• Find out if your church supports missionaries and arrange for the children in your class to learn about them, correspond with them or even learn about the city or country where they work.
+• Find out if your church supports missionaries and arrange for the children in your group to learn about them, correspond with them or even learn about the city or country where they work.

 • Alternatively, if you are teaching a series of lessons about Paul, you might outline his body shape on a large poster or paper and then add descriptive words about him each time you study a new lesson.